Britain proposes bypassing human rights laws to let Rwanda scheme take off | Politics

 Britain proposes bypassing human rights laws to let Rwanda scheme take off

+The Rwanda plan is at the centre of Sunak's immigration policy, and its success is likely to be key to the fortunes of his Conservative Party, trailing by about 20 points in opinion polls, before an election expected next year and with the issue one of the biggest concerns among voters.
+Suella Braverman, sacked from the government last month but who as interior minister had been responsible for immigration, had earlier called for any new law to contain provisions to ignore the European Convention on Human Rights and the HRA.

-Britain published emergency legislation on Wednesday which it hopes will allow its Rwandan migrant deportation scheme to finally take off by bypassing domestic and international human rights laws that might block it.
-The "Safety of Rwanda Bill" is designed to overcome a ruling by the UK Supreme Court that the government's proposed scheme to send thousands of migrants to the East African country was unlawful.
+Britain published draft emergency legislation on Wednesday which it hopes will allow its Rwandan migrant deportation scheme to finally take off by bypassing domestic and international human rights laws that might block it.
+The "Safety of Rwanda Bill", published the day after Britain signed a new treaty with Rwanda, is designed to overcome a ruling by the UK Supreme Court that the government's proposed scheme to send thousands of asylum seekers to the East African country was unlawful.

+The government said the bill was "the toughest immigration legislation ever introduced" and it would be fast-tracked through parliament.
+But the proposals are set to cause divisions in Prime Minister Rishi Sunak's governing Conservative Party and could trigger further legal challenges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)